Jenner latest celebrity to float run for office

 After meeting with then-President-elect Trump in December, West tweeted, "#2024," causing fans to speculate whether he's delaying a run for president and whether he is serious about running at all.

-Jenner, a lifelong Republican, also expressed an interest in public service during an interview with CNN's Don Lemon in April.
+Jenner also expressed an interest in public service during an interview with CNN's Don Lemon in April.

 Jenner voted for Trump in the 2016 general election, but has also expressed disappointment is some of the Trump administration's policies.